noahh-sdk/docs/index.md

 See [Installation](/docs/installation) for instructions on how to install the Noahh SDK on your computer.

-See [Building](/docs/building) for instructions on how to build the Geode Loader + SDK from scratch on your computer.
+See [Building](/docs/building) for instructions on how to build the Noahh Loader + SDK from scratch on your computer.

 ## Credits